Shriyansh10/ChattingApp/README.md

 # ChattingApp
-A chatting application with one to one conversation
+A chatting application with one to one conversation using java swing and sockets